Onboardbase/securelog/README.md

 ## Usage

-Import the SecureLog library at the top level of your project.
+Import the SecureLog library at the **top level** of your project.

+**Note**: If you are using any secret manager library (e.g dotenv etc) in your project, you should import those first before importing SecureLog.

 ```js
 import SecureLog from '@onboardbase/secure-log';